 Get more for your money by pursuing this ranking of the "Best Applied Mathematics Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Seeking the best of the best?
 Look into Stony Brook University to get your degree in Applied Mathematics.
-Stony Brook University applied mathematics students receive 0.6% more than the typical applied math student.
+After getting their bachelor's degree, applied math students generally make an average of $53,198 in the first five years of their career.
 Situated in Stony Brook, New York, SUNY Stony Brook supplies a safe and sound, suburban experience for individuals.

 Bryant University is a wonderful choice for students pursuing an Applied Mathematics degree.
 Students who graduate from the applied math program earn an average of $56,157 in their early career salary and $108,141 in their mid-career salary.
 The destination of Smithfield, Rhode Island, is satisfactory for learners who like a quieter, suburban region.

 Close to 90.0% of freshmen return to this school for their second year.
 Just 36.0% of college students graduate on time.
 Bryant is way ahead of the pack on that mark with a 76.2% on-time graduation rate.
 Get an idea of what student life at Bryant is really like by seeing a few campus videos.